LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ### 3.2 Create an interactive Treemap of the Degree Composition

-Finally, we go one step further and include the type of modules in our plot.
-First we calculate the fraction of both quantitative and qualitative modules:
+Finally, we go one step further and **include the type of modules** in our plot.
+First we calculate the fraction of both **quantitative and qualitative modules**:

 ```python
   #create a list of unique values